dowjones/tokendito/tests/README.md

 To run end-to-end tests, use `py.test -v -rA -k 'functional' -s tests` instead.
 Several other arguments can be provided so that the tool can run in non-interactive mode.
 Currently, the config file, arguments, and environment variables (mix and match) are supported.
-The syntax is the same as for `tokendito`.
+The syntax is as close as possible as for `tokendito`, with the exception of `--tool-config-file`.
+Pytest version 7.4.0 introduced a similarly named variable, and options defined in `conftest.py` cannot collide with command-line arguments to `pytest`.

 If all of the username, password, MFA, tile URL, and role ARN are passed to `py.test`, then two other tests are kicked off.
 The first will execute